 - Communicate clear decisions, next steps, and accountability

 - Have the ability to think big, delivering innovative strategic solutions

 - Budget management skills

-You can’t under estimate the power a brand manager.
+You can’t underestimate the power of a brand manager.

 Finally, it is your ability to inspire others to want to work for the brand that will make you a successful brand manager.